 Many provinces in our country are grappling with the arrival of the third wave of the pandemic.
 The emergency situation calls for easy and ready-to-use solutions.
 Wireless nurse call systems installable in minutes able to ensure efficient performance, so as to reduce the pressure and workload on hospital and RSA operators.

 Neat System Nurse Call: the platform for resident management in healthcare facilities

 NEAT, with its wireless nurse call system, enables the management of patients in the room, providing them with care combined with great freedom of movement.
-The system, thanks to the absence of wiringIt activates in a short time, minimising the patient's discomfort in his room when it is installed.
+The system, thanks to the absence of wiring, activates in a short time, minimising the patient's discomfort in his or her room upon installation.
 Naturally, the system can be easily scaled up with even significantly different numbers, thanks to the modularity of its components: it is therefore possible to start with small systems and services and subsequently adapt them quickly and easily.

 NEAT is characterised by a number of modern and advanced features, the main ones of which are described below.

 The TREX system offers a multitude of radio modules, each specialised for a specific task.
 Alongside the traditional ones (bed buttons, bathroom rods...) there are others such as, just to name a few, wrist buttonsfor the fall reliefflood, gas, fire and many more.
 Points of reference for device management are the TREX receiver and the dedicated PC with software for service quality analysis.

 The D-POS dementia system provides for the control of patients approaching a gateway without authorisation.
 The patient, by means of his D ATOM wrist transmitter or his CABAR, approaching the controlled gateway, transmits his position to the nurse.
 The patient then,thanks to the small size and weight of its wrist transmitter, it is controlled without giving up its freedom of movement.

 Bedside patient control